 2. The UKQC notes that a holistic approach will include students engaging in their own learning as active partners in the learning process.
 This involves improving the motivation and investment of students to engage in learning and to learn independently.
-This is covered in the St George's, University of London education and student strategy and the operational plans that underpin the strategy.
+This is covered in the St George's, University of London Strategic Vision under the Education and Student Experience strategy.